Win CENS ProFlex DX5 earplugs worth £1,149 – enter here

 Writing in The Telegraph, Clive Aslet, former Country Life editor, challenged the campaign under the headline “We must save the grouse moors from the menace of David Attenborough”.

-He argued that the estate risked “a dismal bureaucratic fate”, noting that grouse moors “teem with birdlife, much of it endangered” because keepers control predators.
+He argued that the estate risked “a dismal bureaucratic fate”, arguing that managing it as a grouse moor would see it “teem with birdlife, much of it endangered” because keepers control predators.
 He warned the campaign would result in “one less grouse habitat” should Sir David’s vision prevail.

 Contact our group news editor Hollis Butler at hollis.butler@twsgroup.com.
 We aim to respond to all genuine news tips and respect source confidentiality.